Let’s take a walk back in history ten years ago. At this time, businesses used a lot of the following tactics to generate demand for their business:

 Fast Forward to today, and oh, what a major difference five-to-ten years make!

-Today, we have seen a massive disruption to traditional marketing and sales playbooks because things like search engines, social media, mobile devices, and cloud have all become mainstream.
+Today, we have seen a massive disruption to traditional marketing and sales playbooks because things like search engines, social media, mobile devices, and the cloud have all become mainstream.

 People are doing crazy amounts of research on social media and search engines before they are ready to speak with sales.
 In today’s buying process, it is critical for sales and marketing teams to align together.